sagemath/trac_to_gh/Issue 5777.md

 # Issue 5777: [with package and patches, needs review] update to pynac 0.1.5

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5777

 Original creator: burcin